 Deep Air Squats

 If you are short on time, or if the weather isn’t ideal to do your walk, do 25-50 or more air squats as deeply as you can with good form instead.
-Use some of the biggest muscles in your body to get your blood flowing and absorb some of the glucose from your meal.
-Here’s a video explanation of a body weight squat aiming for a knee bend of about 90 degrees.
+Use the biggest muscles in your body to get your blood flowing and absorb some of the glucose from your meal.
+Here is a video explanation of a body weight squat aiming for a knee bend of about 90 degrees.
 Use this if you are a beginner.
 If you are ready for a full ROM (Range of Motion) body weight squat, please watch this video.
 You may need something to prop up your heels a bit.
 If you are wearing running shoes, the heels may be elevated enough to perform this without a prop.

 If you have any questions, please leave a comment.

 If what I shared here resonates with you and you’d like to go deeper on how to incorporate more exercise into your busy lifestyle, or how to radically transform your life, diet, mindset, or training, I’m offering a free 30-minute zoom call.
 If that’s you, book a call HERE.

 Keep moving forward,